Lyndon-Mackay/bevy_nested_tooltips/README.md

 A library for creating headless(unstyled) tooltips that can be arbitrarily nested and highlight other nodes.

 ## Features
-This library strives to handle the logic behind common tooltip features, while you focus on your unique data and design needs
+This library strives to handle the logic behind common tooltip features, while you focus on your unique data and design needs.

 - Tooltips can be spawned by hovering or by user pressing the middle mouse button, your choice which and you can change at runtime.
 - Nesting to arbitrary levels, the only limitation is memory.